-At home, he played with Karlstad BIK and AIK.
+At home, Bror Mellberg played with Karlstad BIK and AIK.
 After a successful World Cup Finals in 1950, he joined Genoa in Italy.
 After two seasons playing in Italy, he moved to France playing with Toulouse FC, Paris Red Stars and FC Sochaux.
-He also was a part of Sweden's WC team in 1958.
+He was also a part of Sweden's World Cup team in 1958.

-In 1939, he made his debut with AIK.
-After winning the Olympic Gold medal in 1948, he moved to play for Stade Français as an amateur.
+In 1939, Henry Carlsson made his debut with AIK.
+After winning the Olympic Gold medal in 1948, he moved to play for Stade Français in France as an amateur.
 In 1949, he started his professional career with Atletico Madrid at the age of 32, winning two league titles in Spain.
 At Madrid, he played under Helenio Herrera alongside Larbi Benbarek.
-For Sweden, he was capped 26 times.
+For Sweden, he was capped 26 times between 1941 and 1949.

-He played 11 games for the Swedish national team and scored 3 goals in the 1950 FIFA World Cup, helping Sweden to a third-place finish and their first ever world cup medal.
+Stig Sundqvist played 11 games for the Swedish national team and scored 3 goals in the 1950 FIFA World Cup, helping Sweden to a third-place finish and their first ever world cup medal.
 After the World Cup he left Swedish side IFK Norrköping for the Italian club A.S.
 Roma, where he remained until 1953.
 During his active days he was known by the nickname "Vittjärv", after the Swedish village where he grew up.

-ST: Gunnar Nordahl (AC Milan) (did not go the WC 1950 Finals)
+ST: Gunnar Nordahl (did not go the WC 1950 Finals)

-He is probably one of both Sweden and AC Milan's greatest players.
+Gunnar Nordahl is probably one of both Sweden and AC Milan's greatest players.
 He played with Gunnar Gren and Nils Liedholm to form the renowned Gre-No-Li line at AC Milan.
 He was Serie A top scorer 5 times.
 He is the all-time leading scorer at Milan.
-He won the Gold Medal at the 1948 Olympics, but was not selected for the WC in 1950.
-He played two years with Roma before retiring.
+He won the Gold Medal at the 1948 Olympics, but was not selected for the World Cup in 1950.
+He also played two years with Roma before retiring.
 His brother Bertil and Knut also played for Sweden.

 -- Bertil Nordahl, Gunnar Gren, Nils Liedholm, Henry Carlsson and Gunnar Nordahl turned professional after the 1949 Olympics.
-They did not go to the real WC Finals in 1950.
+They did not go to the real World Cup Finals in 1950.
 I took all five of them because they were key players in 1948.

--- In the WC Finals, Sweden used the same 9 players frequently: Kalle Svensson, Erik Nilsson, Lennart Samuelsson, Ingvar Gärd, Sune Andersson, Knut Nordahl, Hasse Jeppson, Lennart Skoglund, Stig Sundqvist and Karl-Erik Palmer.
+-- In the World Cup Finals, Sune Andersson, Knut Nordahl, Hasse Jeppson, Lennart Skoglund, Stig Sundqvist and Karl-Erik Palmer played.
 I took all 10 of them.
-The 5 professions + 10 starters = 15.
+The 6 professional players + 10 starters = 16.

 -- The last spot was between Stellan Nilsson, Bror Mellberg, Olle Åhlund, Kurt Svensson, Egon Jönsson, Ingvar Rydell and Börje Tapper.
 I took Bror Mellberg because he played the most in Brazil.

--- Birger Rosengren was the captain of the 1948 Olympic team, but he retired before the WC Finals in 1950.
+-- Birger Rosengren was the captain of the 1948 Olympic team, but he retired before the World Cup Finals in 1950.

 The starting lineup is similar to the 1948 Olympic Gold Medal winning team.
 Skoglund and Sune Andersson were on the Olympic team.